yiisoft/docs/cookbook/en/README.md

-# Yii3 Community Cookbook
+# Yii3 community cookbook

-Yii3 Community Cookbook is an OpenSource book full of tips and tricks about [Yii3](https://www.yiiframework.com/) PHP framework.
-The book is created by Yii community and curated/edited by Yii core team members.
+Yii3 Community Cookbook is an OpenSource book full of tips and tricks about the [Yii3](https://www.yiiframework.com/) PHP framework.

+- The Yii community creates the cookbook.
+- Yii core team members curate and edit it.

 Feel free to pull request your own writings.
-We'll review it, provide feedback and merge the best possible way.
+Team members will review it, give feedback and merge the best possible way.

-This book is released under the [Terms of Yii Documentation](https://www.yiiframework.com/license#docs).
+This book conforms to the [Terms of Yii Documentation](https://www.yiiframework.com/license#docs).

 ---

 [Preface](preface.md)

-Getting Started
+Getting started
 ---------------